ShriprasadM/openrtb/extensions/community_extensions/adpod-exclusions.md

 ##### _Dynamic Ad Pod Request_

-Request to build a dynamic ad pod where, no same category ads nor ads from same advertiser domains are allowed
+Request to build a dynamic ad pod where, no ads with same `Business and Finance (45)` and `Careers(123)` categories should be served.
+Also no ads with same domain `ford.com` and `maruti.com` should be served.

 ```json
 {